Skip to main content

 Frequently asked questions

-How long do I have to contest a Los Angeles parking ticket?
+How long do I have to contest a parking ticket in Los Angeles?

-Do I have to pay the fine before I can get a hearing in Los Angeles?
+Do I have to pay the fine before I contest it?

 Daniel Battaglia, Founder and CEO of Parksy About the author: Daniel Battaglia is the founder and CEO of Parksy and author of Parking Made Easy - Making Life Easier.
 A former Associate member of CPA Australia with a background at Lehman Brothers, RBC and Macquarie Bank, he has worked in parking and urban mobility since 2011.
 Read Daniel’s full bio →